6/14/2020

 Mike Mayo

 And then just a summary question.
 Through the course of this call, your stock price went down.
-You're underperforming the BQX.
+You're underperforming the BKX.
 It's just one day.
-I know stocks move.
-You know, don't read too much into that.
-But there is, I think, a feeling that I'm getting that either you're being more maybe realistic, pragmatic about the realities of the world out there – and that goes back to your mention about the vaccine – you're seeing something specific to your franchise that gives you more caution.
+I know stocks move, you know, don't read too much into that.
+But there is, I think, a feeling that I'm getting that either you're being more maybe realistic, pragmatic about the realities of the world out there, and that goes back to your mention about the vaccine.
+You're seeing something specific happening. to your franchise that gives you more caution.
 Or maybe, you know, me and others are just interpreting your comments too negatively.
-And I just say that because when you talk about the revenues, the MIM was down 31 basis points.
-It still goes lower.
-You talked about the consumer being under pressure, less partner payments to retail services, ICG normalizes ahead, TTS gets hurt by lower rates.
-You won't have positive operating leverage and expenses, the loan losses.
-You know, you have Mexico with COVID, and we're only somewhere between containment and stabilization and no buybacks for some time to come.
+And I just say that because when you talk about the revenues, the NIM was down 31 basis points, it still goes lower.
+You talked about the consumer being under pressure, less partner payments, retail services, ICG normalizes ahead, TPS gets hurt by lower rates, you won't have positive operating leverage and expenses.
+The loan losses, you know, you have Mexico with COVID, and we're only somewhere between containment and stabilization and no buybacks for some time to come.
 So those are all – that's a summary of some of the negatives that you had from this call.
 So maybe that was unintentional or maybe that was intentional.
-So this is kind of a last chance to, you know, either put some pauses on the other side, like with digital banking or deposit growth or things like that, or to say, you know what, I'm actually in the camp where this is going to be a long road and maybe you differ from the rest of the world.
+So this is kind of a last chance to, you know, either put some positives on the other side, like with digital banking or deposit growth or things like that, or to say, you know what, I'm actually in the camp. where this is going to be a long road and maybe you differ from the rest of the world?

 speaker